Arizona is home to many species of wasps, which can be found in various habitats across the state.

 They feed on spiders and other invertebrates and are important predators in their native habitats.

-In addition to their predatory role, Spider Wasps also have the ability to help pollinate plants, making them an important part of Arizona’s natural ecosystem.
+In addition to their predatory role, Spider Wasps can also help pollinate plants, making them an important part of Arizona’s natural ecosystem.

 15. Squarehead Wasp